pkg image

 Trekking from Tent Peak Base Camp to Bamboo descends via a variety of environments, moving from the Himalayan highlands to the wooded valleys.
 Trekkers that travel to Bamboo enjoy the gradual change in the environment, the changing scenery, and lower temperatures.
 It’s a section where hikers can relax, recharge, and think back on the amazing experiences they had in the Annapurna region’s higher altitudes.

-An overnight stay at Bamboo.
+• An overnight stay in Bamboo.

 Day 14